So you wanna start drinking protein shakes, but don’t know where to begin?

 Protein is an essential macronutrient that helps our body rebuild muscle and is an important part of daily nutrition (“duh, Steve,” you say).

-You can get protein from any number of real food sources, and you should prioritize real food in your diet (also, “duh Steve”):
+You can get protein from any number of real food sources, and you should prioritize real food in your diet (also, “duh Steve”).

-- Chicken, duck, other fowl
+- Chicken, duck, other poultry

 - Legumes (beans)